Eligibility for Services

 Alumni may schedule up to three appointments per year with a Penn Career Services advisor.
 Alumni who feel they may need additional support are welcome to review this list of External Career Coaches as an additional resource.

-Walk-ins are handled on a first come, first serve basis.
-Students can sign-up for a walk-in with a Career Services advisor fifteen minutes before the start of a walk-in block.
-For example, if walk-ins are from 1:00-2:00, students may sign up for that block beginning at 12:45.
-Walk-ins are 15 minutes.
-A student may only have a walk-in with an advisor from their school.
-A student may only have one walk-in per day.
+Same-day drop-ins are handled on a first come, first serve basis and conducted by phone.
+Students can sign-up for a same-day drop-in with a Career Services advisor when the time slots become available in Handshake every weekday at 9:15am.
+Students may sign up for an available time slot that day and an advisor will call the student at the time of the appointment.
+Same-day drop-ins are 15 minutes.
+A student may only have a same-day drop-in with an advisor from their school and only one same-day drop-in per day.

 Resume Review Policy

 Students may only submit one resume for review per week and may not submit a new resume for review until they have received feedback on their last submitted resume.
+Before you submit your critique, please first review our resume guide.
 Please email Word documents only (not PDFs or links to Google docs) and allow up to one week for your review to be completed by an advisor; you will receive an email when it is ready for you.
 You may submit the same document for review no more than two times in one month.

 Online and Guest Students are not eligible for this critique; please visit your school’s section on this page for information about their resume critique services.